devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 also cannot be withdrawn.

 POOLSEA offers a staking protocol that allows users to stake their PLS on Pulsechain's Beacon Chain while maintaining liquidity.
-It allows any amount of PLS to be sent to the protocol in exchange for staked ETH (stETH) tokens which can be freely traded while they accrue interest.
+It allows any amount of PLS to be sent to the protocol in exchange for staked PLS (stPLS) tokens which can be freely traded while they accrue interest.
 Furthermore, running and maintaining validator nodes is delegated to trusted third party node operators, allowing users to stake their PLS with no effort.